faceyspacey/respond-framework-docs-old/README.md

 })
 ```

-Significant-sized apps are made of many "modules" and therefore many calls to `createModule`.
-The configuration passed to `createApp` is also a module.
-The only difference between `createApp` and `createModule` is one is used to kick off your app. *Respond* is "modules" all the way down.
-Respond Modules are the *new component.*
+Here for the first time we see the top level module kickstarting an app using `ReactDOM.hydrate` and the dispatching of `firstRoute()` on the store.
+This is very similar to the pattern established by [faceyspacey/redux-first-router](https://github.com/faceyspacey/redux-first-router).

+`moduleProps` however is the star.
+They are the glue that binds multiple modules together.
+They allow you to share `state`, `actions`, and `types` between parent modules and their children, while using a single time-travellable store.
+The Redux devtools still work with Respond!

+To use them, assign a retrieval function to keys the child accepts.
+On the child, they are conveniently available via property access, rather than a function.

-The React team has done an astounding job pinpointing the least amount of API surface to comprise the component primitive.
+> The React team has done an astounding job pinpointing the least amount of API surface to comprise the component primitive.
 Respond follows the same rigorous path but on the other end of the spectrum: "mini apps."
 One is the perfect primitive for *micro* level components and the other for *macro* level mini apps.

-And in their unity, GUI development is one step up the divine spiral of beauty.

-There's a lot more, let's continue.

 ## No More JSX, no createElement